anainesvs/Omic_Class/README.md

 ```

 Omics can have important batch effects.
 Assume XR contains the batches where samples were analyzed for Methylation.
 The number of samples per bach can be seen using `table(XR)`
 Then we look at the distribution of batches on the loading of the PC, and a regression of the batches on the PC 1 to 10.
+After this analysis we could consider the batch as a random effect in the model.

  ```R
 for(i in levels(XR)){